 You don’t really need any fancy tools to test your skills.
 A simple text editor and a browser will be enough to see the result of your coding.
 I recommend using Google Chrome because it has an amazing developer tool kit.
 If you want to share your work with your friends or you want to get some feedback from someone, you should definitely create a GitHub account.
 That will allow you to post your code as an open-source project.

 You don’t need any fancy tools in order to test your web development skills!

 This article is intended for students who have small or no experience in web programming, so I posted here only the links with some basic information, those being crucial for them to understand first.

-The author (Jonathan Z. White) of this articles did an amazing job of describing what you need to know in order to become a "Hero" Front-End Developer.
+The author (Jonathan Z. White) of this article did an amazing job of describing what you need to know to become a "Hero" Front-End Developer.
 Great stuff!